Authors vs members¶

-With the new Synced Organizations, we introduced the concept of an Author.
-This article explains the main differences between an Author and a Member and how a user can change from one to the other.
+With the new Synced Organizations, Codacy introduced the concept of author.
+This article explains the main differences between an author and a member and how a user can change from one to the other.

-Regarding the analysis of commits, as soon as an Author is added all commits made with that email will be analyzed by Codacy as if you were a normal Member.
-If your normal workflow doesn't include using Codacy's UI and instead you work with the information sent to the Git provider, being an Author is the perfect fit for you.
+Regarding the analysis of commits, as soon as you add an author Codacy analyzes all commits made with that email as if for a normal member.
+If your usual workflow doesn't include using the Codacy UI and instead you work with the information sent to the Git provider, being an author is the perfect fit for you.

-On the other hand, if you are interested on the information available on Codacy's UI, be it regarding issues detected, patterns being used, or the current settings of a repository, you will have to become a Member of the organization.
-To do so, click "Organizations" on the top right-hand menu under your avatar and you will see a list of organizations that you can join:
+On the other hand, if you're interested on the information available on the Codacy UI, be it regarding issues detected, patterns being used, or the current settings of a repository, you will have to become a member of the organization.
+To do so, click Organizations on the top right-hand menu under your avatar and you will see a list of organizations that you can join:

-As soon as you join the organization you will be added as a Member and removed from the Authors list, if your email was there.
+As soon as you join the organization you will be added as a member and removed from the list of authors, if your email was there.

 As a member, you will be able to see the organization's repositories on Codacy, add new ones to be analyzed, and check each the details of each repository.